ronalanto03/SystemcExamples/README.md

 # SystemcExamples
-This repository contains modules(components) to be used as basic cells to design a large project
+This repository contains modules(components) to be used as basic cells to design a large project describing hardware in Systemc